TzachyM/Classisc_ML/README.md

 BankChurners_Skewed_data.py

-Analyzing highly skewed dataset of credit card customers and predict which customers will likly to be churning their card.
-I preproccesing by visual the data, dealing with outliers and NaN's, located which features had high skewness and feature engineering.
+Analyzing dataset of credit card customers and predict which customers will likly to be churning their card.
+Classification problem in which I preproccesing by observing the data, dealing with outliers and NaN's, and feature engineering.

 Kaggle-Titanic.py